xet7/pass-rotate/README.md

 proposal](https://github.com/SirCmpwn/pass-rotate/issues/1) on a standardized password rotation process.

+Adding new services is a tedious process.
+If you'd like to support pass-rotate, you can contribute my [Patreon page](https://patreon.com/sircmpwn) and request support for specific providers.

 ## CLI usage

 Copy pass-rotate.ini to `~/.config/pass-rotate.ini` and edit it to your liking.